-Fahr Beyond is privileged to have as it's lead on medical input a world leading professor of neurology (specialising in Parkinsonism conditions), and is based at the National Hospital for Neurology and Neurosurgery in London, UK.
-Furthermore, we have communication with other leading Neurologist and Neurosurgeons in four different National Health Service Trusts across the UK.
+Fahr Beyond is privileged to have as medical leads Professor Bhatia and Dr Batla both based at the National Hospital for Neurology and Neurosurgery in London, UK.
+Furthermore, we have communication with other leading Neurologists and Neurosurgeons in four different National Health Service Trusts across the UK.

 Not only that we stay up to date with the current medical and academic literature on Fahr's and Fahr's like conditions.

 Fahr's usually is only evident on a Computerised Tomography scan, it has been noted that Magnetic Resonance Imaging scans can miss the disease.
 Fahr's has quite a unique CT trace, showing areas of calcification in the Basal Ganglia and the Frontal Cortex; however, it has been known to impact